Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 Key differences between EOR and staffing agencies

-One of the biggest differentiators between an EOR and a staffing agency is how they manage compliance.
+The biggest difference between an EOR and a staffing agency?
+How they handle compliance.
 EORs are responsible for ensuring that all legal and regulatory requirements are met in the country where the employee is based, reducing risk for your company.

 Staffing agencies may handle some legal aspects, but they usually don’t cover the full spectrum of compliance requirements, particularly when it comes to international hiring.